raiden-network/raiden/docs/rest_api.rst

       }

    :statuscode 201: A channel manager for the token has been successfully created.
+   :statuscode 404: The given token address is invalid.
+   :statuscode 409:
-   :statuscode 409: The token was already registered before.
+    - The token was already registered before, or
+    - The registering transaction failed.
    :resjson address channel_manager_address: The deployed channel manager's address.

 Querying Information About Channels and Tokens